microsoft/WhatTheHack/xxx-FabricLakehouse/Student/Challenge-02.md

 ## Tips

 - Data providers are often very helpful and may be able to provide you with a code sample if you hunt around their web sites.
+- Landing the data automatically is the goal, but you may want to start by manually downloading the data and then work on automating the process.
+If coding automated retrieval really doesn't float your boat, don't fall overboard, it's fine to manually download the data and then upload it to OneLake.

 ## Advanced Challenges (Optional)